 In July 2017, the FASB issued ASU No. 2017-11, Earnings Per Share (Topic 260), Distinguishing Liabilities from Equity (Topic 480), Derivatives and Hedging (Topic 815).
 The amendments in Part I of this update changed the classification analysis of certain equity-linked financial instruments (or embedded features) with down round features.
-When determining whether certain financial instruments should be classified as liabilities or equity instruments, a down round feature no longer precludes equity classified instruments.
+When determining whether certain financial instruments should be classified as liabilities or equity instruments, a down round feature no longer precludes equity classification when assessing whether the instrument is indexed to an entity's own stock.
+The amendments also clarified existing disclosure requirements for equity-classified instruments.
 As a result, a freestanding equity-linked financial instrument (or embedded conversion option) no longer is accounted for as a derivative liability at fair value as a result of the existence of a down round feature.
 For freestanding equity classified financial instruments, the amendments required entities that present earnings per share (EPS) in accordance with Topic 260 to recognize the effect of the down round feature when it is triggered.
 That effect is treated as a dividend and as a reduction of income available to common shareholders in basic EPS.
-Convertible instruments with embedded conversion options that have down round features are now subject to the specialized guidance for contingent beneficial conversion features (in Subtopic 470-20, Debt-Debt with Conversion and Other Options), including related EPS guidance (in the codification, to a scope exception.
+Convertible instruments with embedded conversion options that have down round features are now subject to the specialized guidance for contingent beneficial conversion features (in Subtopic 470-20, Debt-Debt with Conversion and Other Options), including related EPS guidance (in Topic 260).
+The amendments in Part II of this update recharacterize the indefinite deferral of certain provisions of Topic 480 that now are presented as pending content in the codification, to a scope exception.
 Those amendments do not have an accounting effect.
 The amendments in Part I of this update became effective for the Company on June 1, 2019.
-The adoption of ASU No. 2017-11, Earnings Per Share (Topic 260), Distinguishing Liabilities from Equity (Topic 480), Derivatives and Hedging (Topic 815), did not have a material effect on the Company's financial statements.
+The adoption of ASU No. 2017-11, Earnings Per Share (Topic 260), Distinguishing Liabilities from Equity (Topic 480), Derivatives and Hedging (Topic 815), did not hav